OpenMatchmaking/documentation/docs/protocol.md

 ## Messages for clients
 Each incoming message should contain a couple of fields:
 - `url` - Represent a URL to a specific resource.
+Must be specified only request message.
 Required.
 - `content` - Represents a message data for using by the certain microservice.
+Can be specified in request and/or response messages.
 Optional.
 - `token` - Represents a JSON Web Token as a string.
 Must be specified when the Authentication / Authorization layer for reverse proxy was enabled.
+Can be specified only for request message.
 Optional.
 - `event-name` - Used for determining from which endpoint the response came.
 When isn't interested in response, set it to `null`.
 Optional.

-### Example of a incoming message
+### Example of a request from a client to a microservice
 ```javascript
 {
   "url": "api/v1/matchmaking/search"